top of page

 Why you want to call a designer before a contractor

-Over several years in business, I have observed a very troubling pattern: Clients calling a designer too late in the game.
-If you’re considering a remodel of any size for any part of your home, you need to call a designer BEFORE you start calling contractors.
-At the risk of having this article sound like a sales pitch, I am going to share with you 3 specific reasons WHY you want a designer on your team prior to choosing a contractor.
+Over several years in business, I have observed a troubling pattern: clients often call a designer too late in the game.
+If you’re considering a remodel of any size for any part of your home, you need to call a designer before you start reaching out to contractors.
+I promise this isn’t just a sales pitch; I’m here to share three specific reasons why having a designer on your team before choosing a contractor is essential.

-*Please note that not ALL contractors operate in this fashion.
-My comments will be mostly applicable to the cheap/cash-only contractors.
-Not all contractors are created equal, just as not all designers are created equal.
-This is an opinion piece, based only on my 15 years of professional experience.
+Please note that not all contractors operate in this fashion.
+My comments mostly apply to cheap or cash-only contractors.
+Not all contractors are created equal, just as not all designers are.
+This is an opinion piece based on my 15 years of professional experience.

-It’s astonishing how many people I meet that have their home torn apart before they have so much as a sketch of the desired layout.
-The client calls me, asks if I can come see their space and help them “pull it all together” so their contractor doesn’t get stalled.
-Mind you, the area in question has been fully demolished, and the contractor is asking the client to have all materials and fixtures ready to go within ONE WEEK.
-The client is stressed, having been caught totally off guard, but desperate to meet the contractor’s requests so that they can have their home put back together as quickly as possible.
-They are less concerned with having results that are worth the money they are spending, and more concerned with having a functioning toilet in their master bath.
-So they scramble over to the Home Depot, make rushed decisions based on zero design expertise, and basically become a slave to their contractor’s complete lack of process and communication for several weeks until their project is “complete”.
+It’s astonishing how many people I meet who have their homes torn apart before they even have a sketch of the desired layout.
+A client calls me, asking if I can come see their space and help them “pull it all together” so their contractor doesn’t get stalled.
+The area in question is fully demolished, and the contractor is demanding that the client have all materials and fixtures ready to go within one week.

-A well thought out plan typically takes a professional a minimum of 1 week to produce (with drawings) and quality selections take a minimum of 2 weeks to research, price, review, approve, and document.
-Lead times for quality materials and fixtures will span between 2 weeks and 12 weeks.
-Plan accordingly.
+A well-thought-out plan typically takes a professional a minimum of one week to produce (with drawings), and quality selections take at least two weeks to research, price, review, approve, and document.
+Lead times for quality materials and fixtures can span from two weeks to twelve weeks.
+Plan accordingly!

 Whether you choose to do all your design work yourself or call in a professional, make a plan (layout, elevations, and specifications) before you start interviewing contractors.
 If you need help and reside in the East Bay Area, check out my remodel services page here.

-There are literally dozens of design decisions that need to be made, even if you hire a reputable contractor to handle your plans and permits.
-Unless you want to be getting calls every other day from your contractor and be constantly driving around to showrooms accumulating dozens of samples in the back of your car and adopting a whole lot of extra stress you don’t need, you want to have a solid plan AND specifications before you break ground.
+There are literally dozens of design decisions to make, even if you hire a reputable contractor to handle your plans and permits.
+Unless you want to receive calls every other day from your contractor and constantly drive around to showrooms accumulating dozens of samples in the back of your car, you need a solid plan and specifications before you break ground.
 Call a designer first.
-Let them help you create a beautiful design that you LOVE, then either have them bring in their regular team to do the work, or present the plans to any contractor you interview and get apples-to-apples quotes, which will be much closer to accurate than they would be otherwise.
+Let them help you create a beautiful design that you love, then either have them bring in their regular team to do the work or present the plans to any contractor you interview.
+This way, you’ll get apples-to-apples quotes that are much closer to accurate than they would be otherwise.

-Here’s the thing.
-An experienced designer knows what to expect.
-They know the game.
-They know the struggle.
-They know what problems to anticipate and how to navigate them.
-They also know which contractors to avoid and which are more reliable to deliver a professional result.
-They know which product to order first, and which to order last.
-They know where to go for certain products.
-They know who to ask for.
-They know how to PROJECT MANAGE, and how to right the ship when things get rocky.
-If you want your home remodeled, and as little hassle as humanly possible, start with a designer who is well established and experienced, with a regular tried and true team of contractors and subs.
+Here’s the thing: an experienced designer knows what to expect.
+They understand the game, the struggle, and the problems to anticipate.
+They know which contractors to avoid and which are reliable enough to deliver a professional result.
+They understand which products to order first and which to order last.
+They know where to go for certain products and who to ask for help.

 Comments